Related

 Two FDA-approved Alzheimer's treatments, lecanemab (Leqembi) and donanemab (Kisunla), are now covered under Medicare Part B. These are infusion therapies administered in clinical settings, not pharmacy pills.
 The annual cost ranges from $26,500 to $32,000 before insurance.

 Medicare covers 80% of Part B services after the annual deductible ($257 in 2026).
-That means your parent's 20% coinsurance for one of these drugs could reach $5,300 to $6,400 per year.
+That means a parent's 20% coinsurance for one of these drugs could reach $5,300 to $6,400 per year.
 A Medigap supplemental policy (Plans C, F, or G) would cover most or all of that coinsurance.
 Medicare Advantage plans vary.

 Open Enrollment Is October 15 to December 7